Ben-Woolley/java-for-beginners/docs/lesson2.md

-# Lesson 2 - Debugging and additional concepts
+# Lesson 2 - Additional Java concepts

 ## Recap
 Remember our equation from the last lesson: